NixOS/mvn2nix-maven-plugin/README.md

 Note: This is slower than anyone would like and not expected to be perfect.
 Please open issues if something isn't working for you!

+Appears to require maven 3.2.5 to build locally.

 Usage
 ------